LIP-Computing/tutorials/docs/udocker/udocker-02.md

 * Not appropriate to run services:
   * In most cases you need root privileges for this.
-  * You have Docker (or other container techs) for this.
+  * You have Docker (or other container tools) for this.

 * Build docker images:
   * You have Docker for this.